The Platonic Year in Astronomy and Astrology

 Italian version

-Since the Earth is not a perfect sphere, the gravitational influences of the other planetary bodies cause an attraction on the equatorial bulge, generating a slow conical or spinning movement of the Earth’s orbital axis.
-This precession movement causes the vernal point or gamma point (spring equinox) to move relative to the fixed reference stars at a rate of about 1° of ecliptic longitude every 72 years.
-In this way, the initial orientation is proposed again approximately every 25,920 years (or, according to astronomical calculations, every 25,772 years).
+The Earth is not a perfect sphere, and the gravitational influence of other planetary bodies affects its shape, particularly the equatorial bulge.
+This fact results in a slow, conical movement of the Earth’s orbital axis, known as precession.
+As a consequence of this precessional movement, the vernal point, or gamma point (spring equinox), shifts relative to fixed reference stars at a rate of approximately 1° of ecliptic longitude every 72 years.
+That means that the Earth’s initial orientation is roughly restored every 25,920 years, or according to astronomical calculations, every 25,772 years.